Peristaltic Waveform Smoothing

 Biologically speaking, peristalsis is the process of moving solids through the human gastrointestinal tract.
 The involuntary constriction and relaxation of the muscles, starting at the esophagus, creates wavelike movements that act to push food forward through the digestive system.
 Manufacturing often requires a similar method to move particulates, solids or viscous liquids through discrete points of a given process.

 The rolling action of a peristaltic pump is used in the Food & Beverage industry for juice production, where solid waste (skins or peels) would clog up a conventional pump.
 The positive displacement of the peristaltic pump continues to apply pressure, pushing the solid component forward.
-Peristaltic Pumps are also used in industries such as water and wastewater, mining, chemical, printing and packaging.
+Peristaltic Pumps are also used in industries such as water and wastewater, mining, chemical, printing

 Another important feature of peristaltic pumps is that the material being pumped is confined to the tubing.
 This is ideal for Pharmaceutical industry applications when transferring or dosing chemicals or additives during the manufacturing process.
 The pump and fluid never meet and therefore do not contaminate each other.
 Applications that utilize abrasive or highly corrosive materials, or require a high purity, are particularly suitable for use with Peristaltic pumps.